 ~Carl Jung; Red Book; Page 227

-Try seeing instead of looking, hearing instead of listening, being touched instead of touching… clouds and wind, grass and river…experience the ground…Continue
+Try seeing instead of looking, hearing instead of listening, being touched instead of touching… clouds and wind, grass and river…experience the ground coming up to meet you in addition to your feet touching the…Continue

 CIVILIZATION, n.
-The act of civilizing, or the state of being civilized; the state of being refined in…Continue
+The act of civilizing, or the state of being civilized; the state of being refined in manners, from the grossness of savage life, and improved in…Continue

 I'm making a documentary film about ecological adaptation and the transformation of modern myths from the limitless growth of free market economy to the archetype of loving home and taking care of the planet (which i frame as depth psychology in terms both ancient and postmodern).